 • An examination to look in the bladder called cystoscopy; this is a very simple procedure done in the office with local anesthesia where in the bladder is examined with a telescope by placing a small catheter like tube into the bladder through the urethra.

 If bladder cancer is found a biopsy is then scheduled.
 Often times either a CT scan or MRI of the abdomen is performed to determine the stage of the cancer.
 Treatment then depends on whether the cancer has spread through the lining of the bladder into the muscle wall.
 If the cancer has not invaded the bladder wall, treatment may involve instilling certain medicines into the bladder on a weekly basis for 6 weeks once the tumor has been removed.
 This therapy depends upon the the grade and stage of the tumor.

 If the tumor has invaded the muscle wall, removal of the bladder is often necessary.
 This may be performed in addition to chemotherapy given either before or after surgery.
 Removal of the bladder can be done either robotically through several small incisions with a telescope (laparoscopy) or in an open fashion through one larger incision.
 The urinary tract is reconstructed so that urine drains into a bag on the abdominal wall (stoma) or a new urinary bladder is made out of intestine and sewn to the urethra so the patient voids normally (neobladder).

-At Greenville Health System we have an experienced team of surgeons with specialized training in robotic laparoscopic surgery and creation of neobladdersurinary tract reconstruction after bladder removal.
-This less invasive approach means can meana faster recovery from surgery and better quality of life.
+At Prisma Health we have an experienced team of surgeons with specialized training in robotic laparoscopic surgery and creation of neobladdersurinary tract reconstruction after bladder removal.
+This less invasive approach can mean a faster recovery from surgery and better quality of life.
 Like most cancers, early detection is very important.
 Bladder cancer is highly treatable if caught at an early stage.